Best times to visit

 The West Coast Trail (open May 1st to September 30th) is very busy from mid-May to mid-September.
 Reservations are required for this backcountry trail so check the reservation website for cancellations.
 You will also need to purchase your West Coast Trail Overnight Use Permit well in advance.

-The West Coast Trail has a third entrance at Nitinaht Narrows.
+The West Coast Trail has a mid-point entrance at Nitinaht Narrows.
 Reservations for this entrance tend to have more availability.

 Broken Group Islands